 SEAD was first announced by U.S. Secretary of Energy Steven Chu, accompanied by Indian Environmental Minister Jairam Ramesh, at the UN Framework Convention on Climate Change conference of the parties in Copenhagen in December 2009.
 It became a task within the International Partnership for Energy Efficiency Cooperation (IPEEC) in January 2010 and was launched as an initiative within the Clean Energy Ministerial's Global Energy Efficiency Challenge in July 2010.
 As a Clean Energy Ministerial initiative, SEAD seeks to leverage high-level political dialogue to advance on-the-ground appliance and equipment efficiency efforts.

 SEAD activities are conducted by five working groups, on standards and test procedures, awards, procurement, incentives, and cross-cutting technical analysis.
-The Collaborative Labeling and Appliance Standards Program (CLASP), a non-profit organization with deep experience in supporting international appliance efficiency efforts, serves as the Operating Agent for SEAD.
+CLASP, a non-profit organization with deep experience in supporting international appliance efficiency efforts, serves as the Operating Agent for SEAD.
 In this capacity, it helps facilitate interactions among the governments participating in these groups, as well as in SEAD's overall leadership bodies, the International Steering Committee and the Leadership Council.

 For more information, download the SEAD Overview brochure here.